CenterForOpenScience/COSDev/docs/osf/setup.rst

 **11. Error: Failed to download resource "tokumx-bin"**

-Problem: The 2.0.0 version of "tokumx-bin" Brew's repo points to is no longer available.
+Problem: The 2.0.0 version of "tokumx-bin" may not be available.

 Solution: Manually update tokumx-bin.rb: